 What makes it even more amazing, that it is surrounded by greenery and located near the lake!

 Admission to the garden is free, but entry ticket to Moroccan Pavilion costs 3 RM (about 0.65 EUR).

 5. Go to District 21 – One of the Best Theme Parks in Malaysia

 If you are into theme parks, visit District 21, one of the best theme parks around Kuala Lumpur, as well as in Malaysia.

 District 21 is an apocalypse themed adventure park located in IOI City Mall, at the Northern part of the city.
 The theme park is large – its area is more than 6500 square meters.
 There are 10 attractions, including indoor climbing area, indoor pump track, go-kart track and indoor roller glider.
 District 21 has a number of child friendly attractions, too.

-Entrance fee: RM 58 (13 EUR) on weekdays and RM 75 (16 EUR) on weekends and public holidays.
+Entrance fee: RM 58 (about 13 EUR) on weekdays and RM 75 (about 16 EUR) on weekends and public holidays.
 Gear, like, protective gloves and socks are provided.

-If you still have some questions about traveling in Malaysia, contact us!
+If you still have some questions about traveling in Malaysia, check out our other articles about this country (we have a lot of them) or contact us!